soerenehm/angular9-crud-projects/README.md

 Angular 9 Project to create, read, update and delete IT projects.

+Changes beside of given projects in projects.json are only temporarily.

 ## 1. Project Installation

 Download and install [Node.js](https://nodejs.org/en/download/) including `npm` as package manager.